okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/roles/index.md

 ## Role target operations

-Role targets are a way of defining permissions for admin roles into a smaller subset of groups or apps within your org.
+Role targets are a way of defining permissions for admin roles into a smaller subset of Groups or Apps within your org.
 Targets limit an admin's permissions to a targeted area of the org.
-You can define admin roles to target groups, applications, and application instances.
+You can define admin roles to target Groups, Applications, and Application Instances.

 ### Group administrator role Group targets